-Minimum Time Limits Open Bidding Limited Bidding International Competitive Bidding National Competitive Bidding International Limited Bidding National Limited Bidding Limited Enquiry Direct Contracting From the Day the documents are made available 45 days 30 days 25 days 14 days 5 days By mutual agreement
+Minimum Time Limits Open Bidding Limited Tendering International Competitive Bidding National Competitive Bidding International Limited Bidding National Limited Bidding Direct Contracting From the Day the documents are made available 30 days 21 days 6 days 5 days By mutual agreement

-- 5.1.3.2.
-Calculation of the relevant time limits shall commence from the day the documents are made available and shall be made available till a day prior to last day of submission.
+5.1.3.2.
+Calculation of the relevant time limits shall commence from the day the documents are made available and shall be made available till a day prior to the last day of submission.
 The agency shall upload the bidding documents in their website.
-If the documents are not available in the website, then the agency shall ensure the availability of documents during working hours for the entire period of sale of the documents. - 5.1.3.3.
-The time limits for receipt of tenders in an Open Bidding procedure or a Limited Bidding procedure may, subject to clause 5.3.7.6, be reduced by 5 days where the procuring agency offers unrestricted and full direct access by electronic means to the contract documents and any supplementary documents from the date of notification in accordance with clause 5.1.2, specifying in the text of the notice the internet address at which this documentation is accessible.
+If the documents are not available in the website, then the agency shall ensure the availability of documents during working hours for the entire period of sale of the documents.